OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms.rst

    1. Deploy HAProxy and Keepalived services.

-      HAProxy charm is deployed on machines with TF controllers.
+      HAProxy charm is deployed on machines with OpenSDN controllers.
       HAProxy charm must have ``peering_mode`` set to ``active-active``.
-      If ``peering_mode`` is set to ``active-passive``, HAProxy creates additional listeners on the same ports as other TF services.
+      If ``peering_mode`` is set to ``active-passive``, HAProxy creates additional listeners on the same ports as other OpenSDN services.
       This leads to port conflicts.

       Keepalived charm does not require ``to`` option.